Bcpoole/Zenta/README.md

 *Special thanks to Cevah from the Pazio forums for the base value formula*

+## Character Creation
+Creates a new character based on input name.

+More features to follow.

 ## Displays
 - Feats and Flaws
 - Traits & Drawbacks